Japan's March factory output rebounds as car production jumps - Up News Info

 The output rise will likely ease worries about the impact the health crisis is having on the manufacturing sector in the world’s third-largest economy, which is recovering thanks to strong overseas demand, especially from China.

-Separate data showed the jobless rate fell from the previous month in a sign of strength in employment conditions, while the average number of available jobs per applicant rose slightly.
+Separate data showed the jobless rate fell from the previous month in a sign of strength in employment conditions, while Tokyo consumer prices fell unexpectedly in April due to cuts in mobile phone fees by major carriers.

 Government data released on Friday showed factory output grew 2.2% from the previous month in March, lifted by a sharp jump in car production and higher output of organic and inorganic chemicals.